 |Several times each week during spring, summer and autumn

 (hoeing), pulling, weed-wanding and, when necessary, bagging flower and seed heads.

-Weather permitting, weeding teams patrol the Reserve on Thursday and Saturday mornings most weeks.
+Weather permitting, weeding teams patrol the Reserve on Thursday and either Saturday or Sunday morning most weeks.

-Contact Bob (Thursdays) or Len (Saturdays) to receive regular emails regarding upcoming weeding parties.
+Contact Bob (Thursdays) or Len (Saturdays or Sundays) to receive regular emails regarding upcoming weeding parties.